sjanel/coincenter/README.md

 - Default behavior is controlled by [multiTradeAllowedByDefault option](CONFIG.md#options-description) in the `exchangeconfig.json` file.
 If `true`, multi trade is allowed for the given exchange (or all exchanges if under `default` level).
 - It can be forced by adding command line flag `--multi-trade`.

-In the case it's activated in the config file, `--no-multi-trade` can force deactivation of the multi trade if needed.
+In the case it's activated in the config file, `--no-multi-trade` can force deactivation of the multi trade.

 #### Trade simulation